Toyota Territory Off-Roaders Association (TTORA)

 So I started looking around on the internet trying to find a shop that sells remaned long block 3.0s, and I found APR Auto Care.

 However, I should have done more research into the customer satisfaction and quality of work on APR Auto Care.
-But I didn't, and I cringe everytime I hear about something bad about this company and/or something going wrong with the engines they sell.
+But I didn't, and I cringe everytime I hear about something bad about this company and/or something going wrong with the engines they sold.

 Or better yet, go with the 3.4, as many have said "There is no replacement for displacement."
 But, I was growing impatient and wanted my rig back.
 So, it is what it is, and I can't turn back the clock.
+So, I'll just have to keep my fingers crossed and hope for the best.
+If this engine goes, I will be going 3.4 all the way.

 Anyway, I contacted ToyCrawlers again and asked if he would be interested in helping me install a new engine.
 He was, and we made arrangements when to do the project, plus he agreed to let me help with the install.